• Woman allegedly impersonates nurse

 Police arrested Charles K. Ryan, 41, following a joint investigation with the New York state police Bureau of Criminal Investigations Unit into allegations that he had sexual contact with an underage female victim over a two-year period of time, police said.

-Page 2 of 5 - Police are not releasing any further details about the case at this time.
+Police are not releasing any further details about the case at this time.

 Ryan was arraigned and sent the Wayne County Jail without bail.
 He is scheduled to appear in Macedon Town Court at a later date.